bperlik/Databases/README.md

-### Databases used to study SQL, relational databases and ORMs
+### These files were used to learn about databases, SQL, and ORMs.